Jonathan-Beale/codenomicon/README.md

 # Project Codenomicon

 ## Overview
 Codenomicon is a web-based code editor and collaboration tool designed to streamline the process of coding, testing, and sharing code within a development team.
-It integrates a powerful code editor, version control functionalities, and a chat interface for real-time collaboration.
+It integrates a powerful code editor, version control functionalities, and an ai chat interface.

 ## Features